Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Share what you're reading!

-You might have heard of a computer's hosts file.
-If not, you didn't miss much.
-Literally, that's a file with "hosts" as the name.
-It has no extension that determines what type of file it is.
+You might have heard of a computer’s hosts file.
+If not, you didn’t miss much.
+Literally, that’s a file named “hosts”.

-I'll explain how the hosts file works, its location, and a quick way to edit it on your computer, be it a Windows or a Mac.
-If you're a Linux user, chances are you don't need help editing a random file.
+I’ll explain how the HOSTS file works, its location, and a quick way to edit it on your computer, whether it’s Windows or Mac.

 Sample Windows Hosts File

-Here's a hosts file on a Windows computer.
+Here’s the content of the HOSTS file on a Windows computer.
 Other than the last four bottom lines, the rest is the default content, which is as good as empty—all text that follows the hash (#) sign has no effect.

-The hash sign (#) in a hosts file signifies commenting.
+The hash sign (#) in the HOSTS file signifies commenting.

 In programming, commenting is a way to explain what a line of code does without affecting the code itself.
 The computer ignores the # symbol itself and the text that follows it on each line.

-If a hosts file has # at the beginning of every line, which is the default, it's as good as a blank file from the computer's perspective.
+If the HOSTS file has # at the beginning of every line, which is the default, it’s as good as a blank file from the computer’s perspective.

-What the host file is, and how to handle it
+What the HOSTS file is, and how to handle it

-The hosts file is the original way of binding a domain with an IP address in the early days of inter-connected computers—the foundation of the Internet—before the DNS server came into existence.
+The HOSTS file was the original way of binding a domain with an IP address in the early days of interconnected computers—the foundation of the Internet—before the DNS server came into existence.

 Extra: DNS server in brief